deanebarker/content-cloud-response-providers/README.md

 For example, partial routers are often used for pagination, so you can enable URLs like `/news/page/2`, etc. The `page/2` part never exists as an actual page, but a partial router would activate on whatever page it finds at `/news/`, abandon further resolution, and pass `page/2` to the controller.

-The Static Site system works by introducing a page type called `StaticSiteRoot` and a partial router which is bound to it.
-When this page type is produced in the URL resolution process (at any segment), further resolution is abandoned, so the same `StaticSiteRoot` page will be returned for *all* URLs "downstream" of its location.
-The remaining path will then be passed to the `StaticSiteRoot` page's controller to produce output.
+The Static Site system works by introducing a page type called `ResponseProviderRoot` and a partial router which is bound to it.
+When this page type is produced in the URL resolution process (at any segment), further resolution is abandoned, so the same `ResponseProviderRoot` page will be returned for *all* URLs "downstream" of its location.
+The remaining path will then be passed to the `ResponseProviderRoot` page's controller to produce output.

-This path is then used to locate a static file in a zip archive which is attached to the the `StaticSiteRoot` page as a content asset.
+This path is then used to locate a static file in a zip archive which is attached to the the `ResponseProviderRoot` page as a content asset.
 Thus, to change a static site, you simply need to upload a new zip file asset to its root.

 (Note: the system is mainly comprised of injected services.
 Any of these services can be swapped out, which can radically alter how it functions.
 This document explains how it works with the default, built-in service implementations.)